It’s always a pleasure to share these pages with like-minded people.

-I’ve been making my own beef liver capsules for six years after teaching myself how to do it (because I am a weirdo like that!), and I wanted to share how I make them with you.
+I’ve been making my own beef liver capsules for six years after teaching myself how to make beef liver capsules (because I am a weirdo like that!), and I wanted to share how I make them with you.

 Why Capsules?